Yam Ah Mee

-Biography
+Education

 Yam was educated at Hwa Chong Junior College, before graduating from the University of New South Wales with a first class honours degree in engineering.
 He graduated from the Royal Military College, Duntroon in Australia, with The Queens Medal in 1980, under a scholarship conferred by the Singapore Armed Forces (SAF).
 He also completed a Master of Business Administration degree at the National University of Singapore and a Master of Public Administration degree at Harvard University.

+Career

+Military career

 Yam had served in the Republic of Singapore Air Force (RSAF), rising to the position of Chief of Staff – Air Staff, commanding the ground-based, air-defence systems, which include the new Igla short range surface to air missiles, before retiring with the rank Brigadier-General, and entering the Civil Service.

+Civil career

-He joined the Public Service Division in August 1998 and was appointed the Deputy Secretary (Development), and CEO and Dean of the Civil Service College.
+Yam joined the Public Service Division in August 1998 and was appointed the Deputy Secretary (Development), and CEO and Dean of the Civil Service College.
 He was then posted to the Ministry of Transport (MOT) as Deputy Secretary (Sea and Air) on 1 June 2004 and was appointed Chief Executive of Land Transport Authority on 11 May 2005.
 He was also President of the Singapore Youth Flying Club for 8 years from 1998 to 2006.
 In 2008, Yam was awarded the Pingat Pentadbiran Awam (Emas) (Public Administration Medal (Gold)).

 On 1 May 2010, Yam was appointed Chief Executive Director-designate of the People's Association, and on 1 June 2010 fully assumed the position of Chief Executive Director, taking over from the retiring Tan Boon Huat.
-His appointment as Returning Officer for the 2011 general election also took effect on 1 June 2010.

-Returning Officer
+After gaining media attention due to his role as the Returning Officer for the 2011 general election, Yam did a "spoof" video of himself, in which he announced PAssion Movie Night, held to celebrate a million PAssion Card memberships, in his trademark manner.

+In May, Yam filmed a video to promote a K-pop dance event on 29 May 2011, to be held at Ngee Ann City.